 The Smart Scan is essentially a combination of a Quick Scan for malware and system-wide checks for unsafe settings and passwords, dubious browser add-ons and missing software patches.
 The Full Scan checks your entire system; the Targeted Scan examines specific files or folders; the Boot-Time Scan checks for threats before Windows starts.
 And, if that's not enough, you can create custom scan types to do whatever you like.

 There are plenty of configuration options, too.
 You're able to define what to scan (all hard drives, the system drive only, removable drives, archives, more), how to treat any threats, set scan priority to optimize performance, and more.

 The engine supports running on-demand scans in parallel, too, a level of flexibility you won't always see elsewhere.
 If you're running a lengthy full system scan, for instance, you're able to run a separate targeted scan on a removable drive you've just connected, and maybe check some recent downloads, all at the same time.

 Smart Scans took just 10 seconds on our test system, which is as fast as we've seen.
 Regular scans were slower, though, and didn't reduce much over time.
-Avast scanned 50GB of test data in 32 minutes, falling to 22 minutes on the third run.
-Bitdefender Antivirus Plus checked the same data in 25 minutes on the first run, and dropped to six minutes on the third.
+Avast scanned 50GB of test data in 40 minutes, falling to 31 minutes on the second run.

-The second was a simple ransomware simulator we've developed ourselves.
+The second, more advanced test used a simple ransomware simulator we've developed ourselves.
 As Avast hadn't seen this before, it wouldn't be able to detect it from a file signature alone, making this a useful test of behavior monitoring.